 _type property matches a given value (in the schema definition this is the

 You may also choose to implement your own pane by using a custom React component.
-The component node can be given a set of options that will be passed as an
+The component node can be given a set of options passed as an

 options property to the actual React component being rendered.

-The component is rendered inside the shell of a pane, with the pane header, menu and actions all being available for configuration.
+The component is rendered inside the shell of a pane, with the pane header, menu, and actions available for configuration.
 You will find more information on how to use this in the reference documentation for the structure builder.

-The fact that you can open the same document node from different paths through a structure creates an interesting challenge.
-Sometimes you know only the document ID of the document you want to open, but not necessarily which of the different paths through the structure it makes sense to open it with.
-In these cases the API will make a best-effort calculation to figure this out for you, while the fallback will be opening the document node to the right of the root pane.
+You can open the same document from multiple paths through a structure.
+This creates an interesting challenge.
+Sometimes, you know only the document's ID you want to open, but not necessarily with which of the different paths makes sense to open it.
+In these cases, the API will make a best-effort calculation to figure this out for you, while the fallback will be to open the document to the right of the root pane.

-The Structure builder API also gives you ways to set a default configuration for a document node that's opened outside of a path.
-This is useful when you want to make sure that a certain document type always have a set of views accessible.
+The Structure Builder API also gives you ways to set a default configuration for a document node that's opened outside of a path.
+This is useful when you want to ensure that a certain document type always has a set of views accessible.

-Each segment (in user interface terms; each pane) is represented in the URL by an ID.
-When the studio is first loaded (and on subsequent navigation) the desk tool looks at the segments in the URL and tries to resolve each ID to a structure node.
+Each pane is represented in the URL by an ID.
+When the studio is first loaded – and on subsequent navigation – the desk tool looks at the segmented ID in the URL and tries to resolve each ID into a structure node.

-It does this by calling the so called child resolver on the parent node.
-For instance, a common pattern is the document type list → document editor, where clicking on any of the items within the document type list will render a document editor as the child of the document list.
+It does this by calling the child resolver on the parent node.
+For example, a common pattern is the document type list leading to a document editor.
+When an editor clicks on any item within the document type list, it will render a document editor as a child of that list.
 This is usually represented in the URL by something like

-book), which will in this case return a document type list.
-When that is returned, it will proceed to call the child resolver of the document type list with the next segment of the URL (
+book), which will return a document type list.
+When that is returned, it will call the child resolver of the document type list with the next segment in the URL (

-Child resolvers doesn't necessarily care about the ID of the child.
-In these cases, it's better to define a static structure node instead of a function returning that structure node, since it helps the desk tool make certain assumptions.
+Child resolvers don't necessarily care about the ID of the child.
+In these cases, it's better to define a static structure node instead of a function returning that structure node since this will help the Desk tool make certain assumptions.

-title) for lists, document nodes, or a component.
-These identifiers are semi-colon separated in the URL path.
-Other states within a document node, such as views, can also be parameterized in the URL bar.
+title – for lists, document nodes, or components These identifiers are semi-colon separated in the URL path.
+Other states within a document node – such as views – can also be parameterized in the URL bar.

-This makes it possible to more easily share the exact state of the Desk tool between multiple tabs and windows, and between different users.
-It also gives you browser history, such that you can use the brower’s history affordances to go back and forth between UI states.
+This makes it possible to more easily share the Desk tool's exact state between multiple tabs, windows, or users.
+It also gives you browser history so that editors can use their browser's history affordances to go between different UI states.